alexandershaw4/PyBP-Py-BrainPlotter-for-AAL90/README.md

 # PyBP: (Py) Brain Plotter for AAL90

-The idea of this project is two-fold: first, I needed to be able to interpolate data from the 90-node AAL atlas onto subjects' cortical meshes.
-Second, I wanted to be able to plot both a functional overlay and a network (nodes & edges) simultaneously.
+The idea of this project is two-fold:
+1) I needed to be able to interpolate data from the 90-node AAL atlas onto subjects' cortical meshes.
+2) I wanted to be able to plot both a functional overlay and a network (nodes & edges) simultaneously.

+There are two versions:
-Code version now uses a OpenGL, has traits(ui) rather than Tkinter interface and uses mayavi rather than matplotlib.
+* Code version now uses a OpenGL, has traits(ui) rather than Tkinter interface and uses mayavi.
+Use this version.
-Compiled version is still the old tkinter version (slow).
+* Old compiled version is still the old tkinter + matplotlib version (slow).

-# Functions
+# The Functions

 * Read gifti files (using nibabel)
 * Fit a cortical mesh (e.g. template, glass brain) to AAL90 template source model